nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 </br>

-i) Linking your CareLink account as a data source is **not functional anymore with Heroku**.
+g) Linking your CareLink account as a data source is **not functional anymore with Heroku**.
 Do not use the plugin below.
 There are alternative solutions with an Android phone and a [private version of xDrip+](https://github.com/benceszasz/xDripCareLinkFollower) (recommended), or (not recommended: verify availability for your pump and country) a [computer](https://github.com/FredMK/minimed-connect-to-nightscout-wrapper) or a [Raspberry Pi](https://github.com/psonnera/minimed-connect-to-nightscout-wrapper/wiki) to bridge CareLink to Nightscout.

 <img src="../../../nightscout/img/NewNS36.png" style="zoom:60%;" />